Contrasting Sono-Tek (SOTK) and Its Competitors

-Sono-Tek (OTCMKTS: SOTK) is one of 45 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its rivals?
-We will compare Sono-Tek to related businesses based on the strength of its valuation, profitability, earnings, dividends, risk, analyst recommendations and institutional ownership.
+Sono-Tek (OTCMKTS: SOTK) is one of 45 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its rivals?
+We will compare Sono-Tek to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, earnings, profitability, risk and dividends.

-53.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
-7.8% of Sono-Tek shares are held by insiders.
-Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This is a summary of current recommendations and price targets for Sono-Tek and its rivals, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for Sono-Tek and its rivals, as provided by MarketBeat.

 |Sell Ratings